scalableinternetservices/ucsb_website/_slide_src/11_rdbms_scaling.md

   exist.
     * Can you get by with only providing the list of communities?
-* Alternatively periodically run an expensive background job keep a semi-up-to-date global submission list aggregating results from accross databases.
+* Alternatively periodically run an expensive background job keep a semi-up-to-date global submission list aggregating results from across databases.

 ---